Cyame/Cyame/README.md

 Hi, I'm Marlon.
-A CS Major from China.❤
+A CS-major senior from China.❤

-I love creating, sharing my happiness and love to others⭐
+I enjoying creating, sharing my happiness and love to others⭐

-I like Japanese Culture, and I'm falling with VTuber now😍

 [![Cyame's github stats](https://github-readme-stats.vercel.app/api?username=Cyame&show_icons=true&counting_private=true&theme=buefy&include_all_commits=true)](https://cyame.github.io/)

 I usually use C++, Python as programming language😊

-However, most of my repositories are about frontends😀
+However, most of my public repositories are about frontends😀

 because my beginning year of GitHub is actually 2020, I'm attracted by Vue by then🎈

-I love Visual Studio Code, and JetBrains Kits for codes👀
+I love to use Visual Studio Code, and JetBrains Kits for codes👀

-Since I really like the Open Source🤩
+As I really like the Open Source🤩

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Cyame)](https://github.com/anuraghazra/github-readme-stats)

-Issue me, request me, and get on well with me!
+Please shoot me issues at this repo for any thoughts!